 You can be sure to find at least a few yard sales in your area on any sunny Saturday, May-August especially.
 However, if you’re looking to do a serious box hunt, you can also find listings of garage and yard sales in your local classifieds, your Pennysaver, or online at Craigslist.
 Some community Facebook groups will also let folks post their yard sales, so be sure to check social media as well.

-Buying Moving Boxes
+Buying Moving Boxes in Memphis

 If you aren’t able to find the boxes you need at the places we’ve mentioned, you can always find high-quality packing supplies and boxes for sale.
 For example, one type of box you might not be able to find for free is a wardrobe box, which is specifically designed to help you move your clothes without wrinkles or hassle.